On May 24, 1996, Sublime played their last show at the Phoenix Theater in Petaluma.

-I was there that night, but I left after four songs; my band had played the Warped Tour with Sublime the year before, and I'd had my fill of them already, to say nothing of Nowell's impulsive behavior.
+I was there that night, but I left after four songs.
+My band played the Warped Tour with Sublime the year before, and I'd gotten my fill of them already, to say nothing of Nowell's impulsive behavior.
 (He once sicced his dog on a skateboarder and expected me to back him up in a beatdown, an incident I wrote about here, 10 years ago.)
-But hearing everyone's memories since, I've always wondered how the rest of the night went down.
+But hearing everyone's memories since, I've always wondered how the rest of their final show went down.

-So to mark the 20th anniversary of Sublime's last show in Petaluma, I've decided to pull together those memories, stories, and loose threads -- from regular showgoers, people behind the scenes, and performers on stage.
+So to mark the anniversary of Sublime's last show in Petaluma, I've decided to pull together those memories, stories, and loose threads—from regular showgoers, people behind the scenes, and performers on stage.

 Stand by Your Van

 Eric Wilson (Bassist, Sublime): We had just finished the album.
 For two or three years before that, we had gotten a really strong cult following, just from playing up and down the coast.
 We started packing in 2,000 people just from word of mouth, before we even had any deal with a record company.